Eeshaan-rando/xkcd-reader/README.md

 # xkcd-reader
 An Arduino based xkcd comic reader.
+Possibly going to use RPi instead of Arduino.